I love me some March Madness. I look forward to it every year about this time; I get excited at the prospects of what’s about to happen.

 After drifting for awhile and picking up a fish occasionally, Lopez pointed the boat toward a nook in the river where the water flowed around the end of a point.
 Dropping anchor, we lobbed scent impregnated soft plastic fake worms to which a scented nugget was attached and the action began almost immediately.
 It was like sitting on a bluegill bed during the spring spawn; we caught rainbow trout hand over fist, and on ultra-light gear and fishing line the weight of a strand of spider web, it was just flat-out fun.

 As enjoyable as it was to catch fish until you tired, next on the agenda was another reason to make the long drive from north Louisiana.
 You haven’t lived until you’ve been treated to a world famous Gaston’s shore lunch.
 The guides cleaned the trout we caught, battered and fried them up and served them piping hot alongside tubs of cole slaw, baked beans, French fries and hush puppies.
 If there was any room after this feast, there was a choice of cherry, apple or blueberry cobbler.

-Page 2 of 2 - Add to the fishing and the feasting, the White River offers wildlife watching opportunities galore.
+Add to the fishing and the feasting, the White River offers wildlife watching opportunities galore.
 From the majestic bald eagle sitting atop a tall tree to the raft of bluebill ducks diving and feeding on aquatic insects, the opportunities to enjoy all that nature offered was right there for the taking.